By Oliver DeMille

 That’s what TJEd is all about.

-Note: If you have a student who might thrive in a “unschooled” environment, read the chapters on Core & Love of Learning Phases in our book Leadership Education, and apply the principles to mentoring your unschooling-style students in Scholar Phase and even Depth Phase.
+Note: If you have a student who might thrive in a “unschooled” environment, read the chapters on Core & Love of Learning Phases in our book The Phases of Learning, and apply the principles to mentoring your unschooling-style students in Scholar Phase and even Depth Phase.
 The Student Whisperer helps in connecting with gifted, challenging or struggling students, and in refining your best mentoring techniques.